scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 val recommended = Array.empty[Int]
 ```

-Most of these errors can be automatically fixed by compiler when using **Scala 3.7.4** with `-source:3.7-migration -rewrite` options, before upgrading to **Scala 3.8**.
+Most such errors can be automatically fixed by the compiler when using **Scala 3.7.4** with `-source:3.7-migration -rewrite` options, before upgrading to **Scala 3.8**.

+Looking ahead to Scala's future, compiling the standard library with Scala 3 itself paves the way for Scala 3 to eventually have its own standard library, free from the constraints of compatibility with Scala 2.
+However, this process will not actually begin until Scala 3.10.

 ### Pure functions and capture checking

-The `scala.caps.Pure` capability is no longer experimental and is used by the capture checker to model pure functions.
+The `scala.caps.Pure` capability is used by the capture checker to model pure functions.
-Experimental separation checking ensures that closures do not capture resources, providing stronger guarantees about side‑effect isolation.
+Experimental separation checking is new in Scala 3.8 and ensures that closures do not capture resources, providing stronger guarantees about side‑effect isolation.
 To experiment with capture checking, import `scala.language.experimental.captureChecking` and annotate your functions with the appropriate capabilities.
+Adding these annotations does not require enabling experimental features and it will not affect users who are not using capture checking.

 > **Note:** Only core traits related to capture checking and defined in the Scala Standard Library have been stabilized, as these have been proven to be stable.
 The capture checking itself is still an experimental feature.